zoom/zoom-cerebras-chatbot-sample/readme.md

 These functions work together to create a seamless flow from receiving a user message in Zoom, processing it with Cerebras' AI, and sending the response back to the user in Zoom Team Chat.

-This README provides a comprehensive overview of the Zoom-Cerebras-Chatbot project, including setup instructions, usage guidelines, and explanations of key functions.

 ## License